lobosstudios/crypter/README.md

 If you are generating a hash from a plaintext password, `ourSalt` must be null.
 The salt is only specified when you are verifying a password.

-`com.lobosstudios.crypter.Encrypter. verify(String encrypted, String passwordToVerify)` returns true if the encrypted hash matches the unencrypted password.
+`com.lobosstudios.crypter.Encrypter.verify(String encrypted, String passwordToVerify)` returns true if the encrypted hash matches the unencrypted password.
 The passwords are compared this way:
 * The salt is extract from the encrypted password.
 * `encrypt()` is called, passing the plaintext password and the salt.
 * Given the same salt and the same plaintext password, `encrypt()` will return the same string we passed in.
 If the string we generate is identical to `encrypted`, we return true; otherwise we return false.